alrokayan/hadoop-openstack-easy/README.rst

 (2) Provision two VMs, one master and one slave (we will provision several copies of this slave later)

-(3) On both VMs execute:
+(3) On both VMs execute as root:

 ::

 	yum install -y git
 	git clone https://github.com/alrokayan/hadoop-openstack-easy.git
-	cd hadoop-openstack-centos
+	cd hadoop-openstack-easy

-(4) On master VM execute:
+(4) On master VM execute as root:

 ::

 	.
 01-master.sh <MASTER NODE IP ADDRESS>

-(5) On slave VM execute:
+(5) On slave VM execute as root:

 ::